 Human service workers provide a wide range of emotional and practical support to help people get through difficult times.
-A degree in human services prepares students for entry-level employment in such areas as day care, mental health, social services, addictions counseling, aging and rehabilitation, including group and community work at the public and private level.
+A degree in human services prepares students for entry-level employment in such areas as child and family services, mental health, social services, addictions counseling, aging and rehabilitation, including group and community work at the public and private level.

 About the Program

 RCC's Human Services program offers classroom instruction and practical training, including internships that will develop your skills in a real-life setting.
 You'll learn about human behavior and social problems and how individuals interface with various systems to address these issues.

 acceptance.
 The application process for the Fall 2014 cohort

 These meetings are mandatory for all students who wish to apply.
 The final meeting of the year will be at Riverside Campus on April 4.
 Application deadline is APRIL 15, 2014.

 (available to students with a four-year degree or higher)